ausseabed/merge-svp/docs/user-guide.md

     mergesvp merge-caris-svp -i /Users/lachlan/mergesvp/ -o /Users/lachlan/mergesvp/merged_output.txt

 ### Input file/folder structure
-The merge CARIS SVP process will find all CARIS SVP files in or under the input folder.
+The merge CARIS SVP process will find CARIS SVP files in or under the input folder.
 These files must be named `svp` (no extension).

+### Filtering which SVP files are used
+In some situations, such as when different sensors are used, the user may wish to filter which SVP files are included in the process.
+Consider the following folder structure.

+    |-- TrackLines_ga-0365
+        |-- 0000_20200801_102451_FK200804_EM710
+        |   |-- Svp
+        |-- 0001_20200801_110702_FK200804_EM710
+        |   |-- Svp
+        |-- 0001_20200801_120229_FK200802_EM302_EM302
+        |   |-- Svp
+        |-- 0002_20200801_120702_FK200804_EM710
+        |   |-- Svp
+        |-- 0002_20200801_130227_FK200802_EM302_EM302
+        |   |-- Svp
+        |-- 0002_20200827_023314_FK200802_EM302
+        |   |-- Svp

+This dataset includes SVP files for two different sensors.
+The following command line could be used to filter SVPs for EM710 sensors.

+    mergesvp merge-caris-svp -i /Users/lachlan/mergesvp/ -o /Users/lachlan/mergesvp/merged_output.txt --folder-filter EM710

+Or similarly to filter for EM302 sensors.

+    mergesvp merge-caris-svp -i /Users/lachlan/mergesvp/ -o /Users/lachlan/mergesvp/merged_output.txt --folder-filter EM302

+In these examples the `--folder-filter` (or `-ff` in shorter notation) command line argument specifies a string that must be the suffix of any parent folder of an SVP file.
+It will not restrict the searching though higher level folders; in the above example the `TrackLines_ga-0365` folder would not be filtered as it is not an immediate parent of any SVP files.

 ### Duplicate SVP removal